r4jibooqis/r4jibooqis/README.md

 - 👋 Hi, I’m @rajibooqis
 - 👀 I’m interested in AI development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 r4jibooqis/r4jibooqis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.